danger/peril/README.md

 * They share a global namespace for names, so "peril-[me]" rather than "peril".
 * You can make them apply to just an org, then randos can't sign up for your integration.
 That's at the bottom of the create integration page.
 * You can find the create integration in User or Org settings.
+* The integration will give you a private key to download, that you'll use in the ENV vars below

 That should get you enough to set up your ENV vars: